Inside: Q&A with photographer, activist, and author, St. Clair Detrick-Jules, creator of My Beautiful Black Hair.

-In your work you uncovered varying mother-daughter dynamics related to natural hair.
+Becca: In your work, you uncovered varying mother-daughter dynamics related to natural hair.
 Can you talk more about this?

-“Mothers & Daughters” is the biggest of the ten sections in Dear Khloe.
+St. Clair: “Mothers & Daughters” is the biggest of the ten sections in My Beautiful Black Hair.

 Some women have mothers (and other family members) who haven’t always been supportive of their natural hair.
 One mother physically forced relaxing cream onto her daughter’s scalp when she tried to go natural.
 Another still asks her daughter (who is a grown, married woman) when she’ll get her hair relaxed again.
 The white mother of a biracial woman in my book used to make comments about her daughter’s hair being difficult